lean-dojo/LeanDojo/README.md

 ## Installation

-**Announcement: If you encounter errors related to `ray` and `pydantic`, see this temporary workaround: https://github.com/ray-project/ray/issues/37019.
+:warning: **Known issue**: If you encounter errors related to `ray` and `pydantic`, see this temporary workaround: https://github.com/ray-project/ray/issues/37019.
 The error will be fixed when Ray 2.6 is released.**

 LeanDojo is available on [PyPI](https://pypi.org/project/lean-dojo/) and can be installed via pip:
 ```bash